rwydaegh/goliat/docs/user_guide/quick_start.md

 Once the simulation is complete, GOLIAT will save all results in a structured directory within the `results/` folder.
 For our example, you'll find outputs in `results/near_field/thelonious/700MHz/by_cheek/`.

 **Key output files**:
 - `sar_results.json`: Contains normalized SAR values (e.g., mW/kg per 1W input power).
+May also include SAPD if extraction is enabled.
 - `sar_stats_all_tissues.pkl`: A detailed Python pickle file with tissue-specific data.
 - **Plots**: Various plots, such as SAR heatmaps and bar charts, visualizing the results.